C03LHO/C03LHO/README.md

 - 💼 **Current Role**: Junior Back-End Developer
 - 📚 **Current Studies**: Python | Go | Machine Learning | Artificial Intelligence
 - 🌟 **Interests**: Software development, technology innovation, and open-source collaboration
-- ⚡ **Fun Fact**: I love diving into new tech, learning continuously, and mentoring when I can!

 > *"Code is like poetry — not only functional but also elegant."*